mdmtk/docs/beta/source/guide/csp/settings.md

 Description:

->This parm allows you to specify whether or not the ability to turn Wi-Fi on or off in Settings UI will be allowed.
+>This parm allows you to specify whether or not the device user will be allowed to change any Wi-Fi configuration from the "Wi-Fi" section of the System Settings Menu

+>**Note:** While the title of this parm might make it seem that it only controls whether the device user is allowed to Turn Wi-Fi On or Off, it actually controls whether any changes to Wi-Fi configuration can be made.
+There is no way to control the ability to Turn Wi-Fi On and Off independently of other Wi-Fi configuration.

 <div class="parm-table">
  <table>